DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/security.md

 This document describes how the integrity of software produced by Duende Software is maintained during the software development life cycle.

+### Data processing
+Our products are off-the shelf downloadable developer components.
+They are not managed services or SaaS - nor do we store, have access to, or process any of our customers' data or their customers' data.

 ### Systems access

 * Multiple systems are used in the development life cycle, including GitHub, NuGet, and Microsoft Azure Key Vault.